Securing SSH Service

-SSH service is very widely used in the open source infrastructure setups.
-Due to its small footprint on network, as well as ease of installation and maintenance, SSH replaces many remote shells in the modern data centers.
-Though SSH stands for Secure Shell, it is found to be highly vulnerable to security attacks if sufficient care is not taken by system administrators, during the installation and configuration.
-This article talks about such challenges and solutions.
+SSH service is widely used in open-source infrastructure setups.
+Due to its lightweight network footprint and ease of installation, SSH replaces many remote shells in modern data centers.
+However, although SSH stands for Secure Shell, it can be vulnerable to cyber attacks if administrators fail to configure it properly.
+This article highlights the security challenges and best practices to secure SSH services effectively.

 How SSH Works